spatie/laravel-data/docs/introduction.md

 ## Are you a visual learner?

-In this talk, given at Laracon, you'll see [an introduction to Laravel Data](https://www.youtube.com/watch?v=f4QShF42c6E&t=29110s).
+In this talk, given at Laracon US, you'll see [an introduction to Laravel Data](https://www.youtube.com/watch?v=CrO_7Df1cBc).

 ## We have badges!